Drug and Alcohol Awareness and Prevention

 Any student or employee can request an escort to their vehicle or SCC residence hall by contacting the campus switchboard or custodial supervisor.

 If you feel a reasonable threat to your safety and security, please contact law enforcement immediately by dialing 911 to report crimes or emergencies.
-SCC students, visitors and employees should report any suspicious behavior, suspected criminal activity or other emergencies at any SCC location to local law enforcement.
+SCC students, visitors, and employees should report any suspicious behavior, suspected criminal activity, or other emergencies at any SCC location to local law enforcement.

 Law Enforcement Contacts

-- Initial Point of Contact - The initial point of contact for all law enforcement representatives will be in the Campus Director (or designee) in the Campus Office.
-The Campus Director (or designee) will assume responsibility for assessing the law enforcement request, determining appropriate next steps, and documenting relevant details of the law enforcement contact.
+- Initial Point of Contact - The initial point of contact for all law enforcement representatives will be the Executive Campus Director (or designee) in the Campus Office.
+The Executive Campus Director (or designee) will assume responsibility for assessing the law enforcement request, determining appropriate next steps, and documenting relevant details of the law enforcement contact.

-- Student Contact Request - If a duly authorized law enforcement representative on official business requests interaction with an SCC student, the Campus Director (or designee) will contact and involve the Assistant Campus Director/Dean of Students.
+- Student Contact Request - If a duly authorized law enforcement representative on official business requests interaction with an SCC student, the Executive Campus Director (or designee) will contact and involve the Assistant Campus Director/Dean of Students.
 The Dean of Students coordinates and assists the law enforcement contact with the student at a place, time, and in a manner that is deemed to be prudent and appropriate.

-- Privacy/Confidentiality - Law enforcement contacts of the nature described above do not obviate the College’s responsibility to safeguard information and files that students or employees reasonably expect to be private/confidential (e.g., student records protected under FERPA, or employee personnel files).
+- Privacy/Confidentiality - Law enforcement contacts of the nature described above do not remove the College’s responsibility to safeguard information and files that students or employees reasonably expect to be private/confidential (e.g., student records protected under FERPA, or employee personnel files).

 Firearms, Weapons, Dangerous Instruments